 Question students on what identifies a person as a hero.
 What differentiates them from an idol?
 Work together to complete a Venn diagram comparing the traits of heroes and idols with the traits they share in the overlapping part of the diagram.
 Have the students analyze whether a person can be both an idol and a hero.

 Have students choose a hero they would like to celebrate.
-You might focus their choices in a specific area, like science or math, or have them choose a hero in your community.
+You might focus their choices in a specific area, like science, math, or history, or have them choose a hero in your community.

-As students conduct their research, make sure they can answer the following questions:
+As students conduct their research, whether through text or video resources or even interviews, make sure they can answer the following questions:

 Students should combine the facts and stories from their research and use a tool like Wixie to write a composition or narrative introducing the hero and why this person deserves a hero’s title.
 Work with them to determine how they might best share and show the story of their hero.
 Details and organized writing are essential in conveying how this person displays the qualities of a hero.
 Even if students are producing a poster to demonstrate understanding, a solid story about the person will help to guide their visual work.